 Type of auction

-All term repo transactions will be conducted though a multiple rate competitive auction for a fixed Canadian dollar (Can$) cash-value amount.
+- All term repo transactions will be conducted through a multiple rate competitive auction for a fixed Canadian dollar (Can$) cash-value amount.

-Each operation will have a minimum bid rate which will be announced on the Bank’s term repo webpage 30 minutes before the auction deadline.
+- Each operation will have a minimum bid rate which will be announced on the Bank’s term repo webpage and in the Bank of Canada Auction System 15 minutes before the auction deadline.
 The minimum bid rate is based on the equivalent maturity overnight index swap (OIS) rate as determined by the Bank of Canada.
 At the Bank of Canada’s discretion, it may impose a spread to the OIS rate to determine the minimum bid rate for the operation.

 Timing of results

-Winning counterparties will be notified by telephone following the allotment of the auction.
+- Winning counterparties will be able to access their bidder confirmations in the Bank of Canada Auction System.
 The Bank of Canada will email or fax a confirmation to each winning participant, setting out the specific terms of the transaction, including the securities.

-Results will be published on the Bank of Canada’s term repo webpage as soon as possible following the auction.
+- Results will be published on the Bank of Canada’s term repo webpage and in the Bank of Canada Auction System as soon as possible following the auction.
 These transactions will also be reflected on the Bank of Canada’s balance sheet.

 Notification of securities to be used

-Transactions, on a combined regular and NHA MBS basis, will be subject to margin calls if the value of the posted eligible securities falls below a threshold acceptable to the Bank of Canada.
-All eligible securities for both regular and NHA MBS transactions may be provided for margin calls, except own-name BAs or promissory notes.
+- Transactions, on a combined regular and NHA MBS basis, will be subject to margin calls if the value of the posted eligible securities falls below a threshold acceptable to the Bank of Canada.
+All eligible securities for both regular and NHA MBS transactions may be provided for margin calls.

 Cash flow payments